harvesthq/tick/README.md

 ----------

 * `running` _boolean_
-  indicates whether the ticker is active
+  indicates whether the ticker has been started

 * `options` _object_
   all runtime options